 If morality, identity, beliefs, and thoughts are imbued with piety, then the actions are moral.
 If not, they are sinful.
 Depending on that morality and immorality, a self-reinforcing moral cycle or a self-negating immoral cycle is created.
 Thereby, empires can rise and fall if they are immoral.
 But empires can be sustained if they are moral.
 Longevity is a function of sin and piety.

 Of course, the materialist doesn’t want to hear that.
 He has to create another explanation that detaches history from the ideas of sin and piety because dwelling on sin and piety doesn’t suit a society already living in sin.
-It cannot delegitimize itself by talking about sin.
+It cannot delegitimize itself by talking about sin and piety.
 Thus, all historical narratives are messy, mostly false, and select or twist facts to peddle an agenda.

 It doesn’t have to be that way if we are interested in understanding the inner reality more than outer reality, how a moral life creates a better world sustainably and survives through an adverse world knowing that the alternative of immorality will only produce a temporary self-negating cycle.